golincode/pattern/docs/chapters/iv-non-functional-spec.md

 List the coding standards used for the development.

-> PHP should be coded using the FuelPHP (implemented version) coding standards, avalible at [http://fuelphp.com/docs/general/coding_standards.html](http://fuelphp.com/docs/general/coding_standards.html).
+> PHP should be coded using to the [PSR-2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
 > CSS should be coded using Golin CSS Coding Standard ‘Waterhouse’.
-> JavaScript should be coded using Golin JavaScript Coding Standard ‘Wren’.
+> JavaScript coding standards are defined in each individual project.
 > Commenting should be written using Golin Commenting ‘King’ Style.
 {: .example }